Art Paintings by Caravaggio: 1600-06

 According to Luke, "the men which journeyed with him [Saul] stood speechless, hearing a voice, but seeing no man."
 The older soldier aims his lance at a perceived but invisible threat; again, Caravaggio has literally interpreted the passage in Luke, "And [others] that were with me saw the light, and were afraid; but they heard not the voice of him that spake to me."

 Annibale Carracci.
 Assumption of the Virgin, 1600-1601.
 Oil on panel, 96" x 61".
 Cerasi Chapel, Santa Maria del Popolo, Rome.

-moment when Saul fell from his horse on the road to Damascus.
+In the Cerasi funerary chapel, one of the most famous paintings by Carracci, Assumption of the Virgin, is flanked by Caravaggio's Crucifixion of St. Peter on the left and Conversion of St. Paul to the right.
+Caravaggio portrays the moment when Saul fell from his horse on the road to Damascus.
 A blinding light flooded the sky, and Christ asked Saul why he was persecuting Christians.
 Three days later, an apostle restored Saul's vision and he converted to Christianity.
 In this version of Conversion, Saul lies on the ground with outstretched arms evoking the Crucifixion.

 Art history tells us that Caravaggio and Carracci, leading Baroque painters, were highly competitive with each other.
 For starters, Caravaggio paintings were made directly onto the canvas without preliminary drawings; this practice forced questions about the prolonged training and years of drawing of his peers like Carracci.